Hello dear Lymies and loved ones,

 How do I sum up myself?
 I am many things.
 I am much more than a sick person — I am a Christian, totally convinced of God’s goodness.
 I am a wife to a kind and patient man.
 I’m “mum” to an awesome dog, Gustav.
 I am a baker, a writer, a decorator, a plant enthusiast, and love so many more things.
 I am cheerful, hopeful, and strive to be kind.
 More than anything, I want to be an advocate for people.
 And I am sick with Lyme Disease, multiple co-infections, and a handful of other problems.

-I’ve been sick eight years.
+I’ve been sick ten years.
 For the first two years, I was misdiagnosed with Fibromyalgia.
 I was never quite satisfied with that diagnosis, and after talking with my mentor (who happens to have Lyme), I started to wonder if Lyme was the real cuprit.
 I was tested, received a positive diagnosis, and was immediately “released” by my doctor who didn’t know know how to treat me.
 It took me six months and six doctors before I found a Lyme Specialist with a treatment plan.
-I’ve been in treatment for five years, and still going.
+I’ve been in treatment for seven years, and still going.

 I’ve had most of the symptoms you could think of: pain so intense you can’t breathe, dislocating joints, fatigue, insomnia, nausea, diarrhea (I seriously cringed typing this word), migraines, memory loss, brain fog, seizures, blood pressure irregularities, tachycardia, etc.